 Expecting a refund from the tax man this year, but still no sign of a check in your mailbox?
-There’s a quick and easy way to check with the Internal Revenue Service about the status of your refund, including when it’ll be posted in the mail or dropped into your checking account.
+There’s a quick and easy way to check with the Internal Revenue Service about the status of your tax refund, including when it’ll arrive in the mail or dropped into your checking account.

 Just visit the Get Refund Status page on the IRS.gov website to get started.
 You’ll need three bits of information: your Social Security number, your filing status (single, married and filing jointly, married but filing separately, etc.) and the exact amount of the refund you’re expecting.